ThomasStoyles/BorderlandsWeaponGen/README.md

 Service 4 - This service will be where everything comes together and will be sent back to service 1.
 In here we will have the numbers from service 3 be defined into groups so this number represents this rarity.
 In here we will also have a list of damage types which can be put on each weapon.

+Service 5 - nginx proxy container, only shows app on port 80

 # Planning

 ### Kanban Board